-We give the Challenger points above average for its comfy front thrones, but we take one back for cramped rear confines.
-The trunk is cavernous, proving 700-plus horsepower can also be practical.
-It’s a 5.
-(Read more about how we rate cars.)
+We give the Challenger a point above average for its comfy front thrones, but we take one back for cramped rear confines.
+The trunk is cavernous, proving 700-plus horsepower can also be practical, which gives it a point.
+It’s a 6.

 The Challenger shares its bones with the Charger sedan, so good space for passengers is baked into the coupe’s formula.
 The front seats are spacious and thickly padded—it’s easily one of the most comfortable cars to drive for long distances for big bodies.
 Smaller folks might slide around a little during spirited drives; consider it a call for more cheeseburgers.